ZhuangLab/Chromatin_Analysis_2020_cell/README.md

 Repository for codes analyzing sequential and combinatorial choromatin imaging data

-This repository contains two main sections, as following:
+This repository contains two main sections:

 1. Combinatorial_tracing - contains the code and examples scripts used for analysing to combinatorial genome-scale chromatin tracing data.
 Code is separated into seaparate categories, each contained in an individual sub-folder.
 Each of these sub-folders contains a "functions" folder, in which all functions and classses are defined in .py files.
 In addition, it contains Jupyter notebook (.ipynb) files, demonstrating the use of the functions: